Stress Statistics UK: 2024

 Stress statistics: it affects us all

-Whether it’s our personal lives, workload, time pressures or anything else, the world is full of stressors.
+Whether it’s our personal lives, the workplace, time pressures or anything else, the world is full of stressors.
 Even those living fulfilling lives with rewarding careers will experience stress day-to-day.

 But there are things we can all do to support our wellbeing and help maintain positive levels of stress.
 See the following resources for more information: